pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 Remember that the two virtual networks were renamed to LAN and WAN.
 This is where we attach those networks to the pfSense virtual machine.

-Select the number of virtual NICs for use by pfSense.
+Select the number of virtual NICs for use by the pfSense VM.
 In this case it will be *2*.
 Now, using the drop-down lists assign **NIC 1** on the virtual machine to the WAN network.
 Assign NIC 2 to LAN.
 (This is why the virtual machine port groups were given these names – they are much easier to recognize.)

-.. note:: On pfSense 2.2 and later, the choices in the default configuration are *em0* for WAN and *em1* for LAN, so WAN should be assigned to NIC 1.
+.. note:: On pfSense software version 2.2 and later, the choices in the default configuration are *em0* for WAN and *em1* for LAN, so WAN should be assigned to NIC 1.
 This may differ from the screenshots shown here.
    The interface assignment prompt will no longer appear for hosts using *em* NICs, so be careful not to attach a LAN to *em0*!